Table Of Content

 If you suspect your child may be experiencing infantile spasms, don’t hesitate to seek expert advice.
 Consult a pediatric neurologist or epileptologist for a proper diagnosis and appropriate medical treatment plan, and then immediately get in touch with a Neurologically-Focused Pediatric Chiropractor from our PX Doctors Directory as well.

-Early intervention and addressing the root cause is the key to improving your child’s short-term quality of life and doing all you can to ensure your child reaches that 20% of cases that do not end up with significant developmental delays or other neurological conditions.
+Early intervention and addressing the root cause are the keys to improving your child’s short-term quality of life and to doing all you can to ensure your child falls into the 20% of cases that do not end up with significant developmental delays or other neurological conditions.

 Our mission at PX Docs is to continually empower, inform, and educate parents on the complete list of natural and neurological care options available to them, making sure they are not just limited to the traditional path of medications and therapies that so often come with a whole host of unwanted side effects and limited results.